quicwg/base-drafts/draft-ietf-quic-recovery.md

 TCP's TLP assumes if at least 2 packets are outstanding, acks will not be delayed.

-A PTO values of at least 1.5*SRTT and 2*SRTT ensures that the ACK is overdue.
+A PTO values of at least 1.5*SRTT ensures that the ACK is overdue.
 Both constants are based on {{?TLP}}, but implementations MAY experiment with other constants.